jecs-imperial/concur/README.md

 ## Running the tests

-This can be done from the root of the repository with `npm run test` or just `npm test`.
+This can be done from the root of the repository with the following command:

+    npm test

 As of writing the tests cover the operational transformations and recursive function to transform sequences of operations, but not much else.

 ## Compiling from source